CHE 6210 - Syllabus

 MAJOR TEACHING METHODS: Instructor or student lead discussion and

-will be expected to come prepared to class or lab and to be able to lead a
+expected to come prepared to class or lab and to be able to lead a discussion

 ATTENDANCE POLICY: Don’t skip class.
 If you have to